abishek5225/Noobchain/README.md

 <h1>NoobChain</hi>
-<h2>In this repo i will be creating a blockchain but it's will not be fully
+<h2>In this repo i will be creating a blockchain but it will not be fully
-functioning and ready for the production.It's a learning project only.
+functioning and ready for the production.It will be a learning project only.
 To understand:-</h2>

 ->  Blocks and Hashing